 The PGFireBox is a whole log burner and does not require any preprocessing, like grinding, of the waste.

-The PGFireBox can eliminate up to 200 pound of waste per kWh versus typical gasification energy system at 2 pounds per kWh.
+The PGFireBox can eliminate up to 200 pounds of waste per kWh versus a typical gasification energy system at 2 pounds per kWh.

 The PGFireBox is affordable, the 100kW system, perfect for landfills, is priced similar to a grinder.